Listen To Article

 Our journey into the world of Lost Empires sees us discussing the lost age of the Asante Empire…A Pre-colonial West African state that emerged in the 17th century in what is now Ghana.

-The Asante were an Akan-speaking people, and were initially composed of small chiefdoms.
-They established their state around Kumasi in the late 1600s, shortly after their first encounter with Europeans.
+The Asante were an Akan-speaking people who established their state around Kumasi in the late 1600s, shortly after their first encounter with Europeans.
 The Wars associated with the European quest for Gold deposits appear to have been a catalyst for the formation of The Asante Empire.

 The Reign Of Osei Tutu And The Asante Empire

-Osei Tutu, the Asantehene (Paramount Chief) of the Asante Empire from 1701 to 1717 and his Priest Komfo Anokye, worked to unify a variety of independent chiefdoms into the most powerful political and military state in the coastal region…The lost age of the Asante Empire was thus ushered in.
+Osei Tutu, the Asantehene (Paramount Chief) of the Asante Empire from 1701 to 1717 and his Priest Komfo Anokye, worked to unify a variety of independent chiefdoms into the most powerful political and military state in the coastal region.

 Most importantly, Osei Tutu created the Golden Stool, a lasting symbol of the lost age of the Asante Empire which he argued represented the ancestors of all the Asante.
 It was upon the Golden Stool that Osei Tutu legitimized his rule and that of the royal dynasty that followed him.

 Gold was the major product of the Empire, and Osei Tutu made all gold mines royal possessions.

 He also made gold dust the circulating currency in the empire which was accumulated and traded by Asante citizens.
 The Royal family would also melt it down and fashion it into new patterns of display in jewelry and statuary to project its power.